 "You should come run Richmond."

 I never visited my uncle when he was healthy.
-It took a tragedy for me join my mother on the long trip to Virginia to see him when we all believed he was recovering.
+It took a tragedy for me join my mother on the long trip to Virginia to visit him during his sickness.
 I was so caught up in my life, career, and training.
-I think of my uncle when I'm running now.
+I think of my uncle when I'm running .
 I think of how precious and valuable our lives are and how we forget what matters.
 I think of how he wanted everyone to come see him.

 I had to drop out of the full marathon due to time constraints and an injury.
 I will be doing the half.
-I'm positive that my uncle will still proud.
+My uncle will still proud.
 He will still probably think I'm crazy to run without being chased.
 In fact, he would tell me to slow down.
 To look around, to appreciate my health.
 To relax.